 But if I lived there, I could manage it myself very easily and remove most of those costs.

-So yes, quadplexes are amazing – only for people who plan to live there and self-manage – since you can both have a place to live and have all your living expenses covered.
+So yes, quadplexes are amazing – for people who plan to live there and self-manage – since you can both have a place to live and have all your living expenses covered.

 Know what’s not amazing?
 Tenant Diversification.